ConciseSaucer/SVAD116_Final/SVAD116 Final Report.md

 ##### Linode
 Linode appeals to technically inclined users who need high customization and performance.
 Its pay-as-you-go model and focus on security make it suitable for developers.
 While Linode is more expensive than Hostinger, its community support and reliability are significant advantages.
 Conversely, its platform can be overwhelming for non-technical users.
 ##### AWS
 AWS offers affordable pricing tiers for personal projects or small applications, along with extensive documentation and community support.
-However, the steep learning curve without prior experience can be a challenge.
-Google Cloud is excellent for developers interested in AI, machine learning, or data analytics, offering a free tier for experimentation and integration with Google Workspace tools.
+However, the steep learning curve without prior experience can be difficult.
 Despite its strengths, the platform's complexity may pose challenges for those new to cloud services.
 ##### DigitalOcean
 DigitalOcean is also ideal for students and personal users seeking a simple, affordable way to host applications or websites.
 Its transparent pricing model and strong community support make it accessible even for less technical users.
 However, it may lack some advanced features needed for more complex projects.
 # Best Cloud Providers